World-Konkani-Centre/sushiksha-website/README.md

 <b>VAA</b> envisions a community that empowers all its people to live with dignity and fulfillment and be active contributors to society.

+<b>'Vishwa Konkani Student Scholarship Fund (VKSSF)â€™</b> envisages grant of Merit Cum Means Scholarship for students having Konkani language as their mother tongue.
+Instituted World Konkani Centre in the year 2010 as envisioned by the eminent thinker and corporate leader T.V.Mohandas Pai, the VKSSF has since then successfully grown into a large programme.

 <!-- TABLE OF CONTENTS -->
 <details open="open">
   <summary>Table of Contents</summary>